At a glance

 Yes.
 If a child is disciplined and afterward a parent asks for an evaluation, the school must decide if an evaluation is needed and conduct it as quickly as possible.
 This is called an expedited evaluation.

 Your child’s school discipline rights may depend on the school’s knowledge.
 You may want to talk to a special education advocate if your child is punished.
-You may also want to read up on the disciplinary rights for children with disabilities under IDEA.
+You may also want to read up on the disciplinary rights of children with disabilities under IDEA.